 Key West’s inns are also famous for amenities such as private swimming pools and whirlpools and even spa treatments.
 In addition, many of Key West’s guesthouses feature concierge services, and some can even offer you discount rates on some of the many local excursion packages.
 These can include day trips on a chartered boat in some of the best fishing waters in North America, as well as snorkeling and scuba diving.
 You can also rent equipment and go jet skiing or kitesurfing, and you can end your perfect day by enjoying the famed Key West sunset from the deck of a historic schooner during a romantic sunset cruise.

 When you book your reservations in a Key West bed and breakfast, you can choose any time of year and any length of stay, because Key West’s guesthouses are open all year round.
 Best of all, you’ll get personalized treatment from the staff, as well as a choice of picturesque, individually-decorated designer rooms with coffeemakers, picturesque ceiling fans and all the comforts of a luxury hotel at a fraction of the price.

 Staying in one of Key West’s local bed and breakfasts is the best way to truly experience the true tropical life of the island.
-For more information on how to find your perfect Key West inn, visit Select Registry today.
+For more information on how to find your perfect Key West or other great bed and breakfasts in Florida, visit Select Registry today.